 Dr. Leslie Folmer Clinton (VP for External and Community Relations) and Dr. Allen Dietrich-Ward (Associate Professor of History) are chairing a campus-wide CVRT Coordinating Committee.
 In addition to thinking “big thoughts” about future uses for the trail, the group will form action-oriented working groups to handle pragmatic issues that are bound to arise with a jointly-managed amenity as well as the practical matters associated with integrating the trail into academic and student service activities.

 Cumberland Valley Rails-to-Trails Council (CVRTC) is an all-volunteer, non-profit, charitable corporation that is working to develop the 11-mile Cumberland Valley Trail, from Shippensburg to Newville, PA.
 Learn more about the trail and upcoming events on the CVRTC website.
 Or contact Dr. Allen Dieterich-Ward to learn how you can get involved on campus!

 In October 2017, a 1956 Penn Central boxcar was moved just outside downtown Shippensburg at the CVRT’s Fort Street Trailhead.
-This location, known as “Shippensburg Station” will serve as a railroad museum and be open year-round for self-guided tours.
+This location, known as “Shippensburg Station” serves as a the Cumberland Valley Railroad Museum and is open year-round for self-guided tours.
 Click here to watch the boxcar move from start to finish!

 Allen Dieterich-Ward, Ph.D.